aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 3 scrape the torrent sites and 2 use the apis and try to sort the most relevant results

-leetx.py is a plugin for the -official- 1337x site
+leetx.py is a plugin for the _official_ 1337x site

-IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. -Use at your own risk-
+IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. _Use at your own risk_

 # Dependencies Installation Guide